 License

-Quiet appears to have several advantages over Mezon, particularly in popularity, maturity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both Mezon and Quiet have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools serve similar use cases in Team Chat & Messaging.
 However, they also have distinct specializations: Mezon also focuses on Collaboration & Communication while Quiet extends into Encrypted Communication.